learn-co-curriculum/javascript-project-planning-structured/README.md

 2. Come up with a project idea of your own, and devote some time to a planning session.
 Think about the following:

    a.
 Brainstorm the problem that you want your application to solve.
 It's okay to take inspiration for the features you want to build from other sites or projects you've seen (it's not okay to use their code, though).

    b.
 Plan what features your app will have.
 You can write User Stories to help make it clear what you are planning to build.

    c.
 Model your domain.
 You need to know what the nouns in your project are

    - the objects in the 'world' of your application.
 It can be helpful to draw the relationships between your models.

    d.
 Plan how your features will work.
-[Use this form][planning form] to jot down your plans and submit them to us so we can see what you are planning!
-      Check out the sections below on User Story and Flow Diagrams for help in filling out the form.
+   Check out the sections below on User Story and Flow Diagrams for help.

 3. Create a skeleton app and push to a remote repository on Github.